hongping/hongping.github.io/_posts/2019-11-06-vlang-dev-journal-day-1-11-6-2019.md

 - vlang

 ---
 This will be the first development journal for [vlang](https://github.com/hongping/vlang).
 Wanted to record down the work as a way to keep myself motivated to complete a project, as well as making sure the knowledge is not lost else where.
-The journal will be in bullet notes format, as that's how I keep track of the things as well as my thought stream.
+The journal will be in bullet notes format, as that's how I keep track of things as well as my stream of thoughts.

 Let's the development begin...
-On day 1, there is nothing much, but mostly doing research...
+On day 1, there are nothing much, but mostly doing research...

 * need to create a parser for system verilog, which is the most important part of the project.
 * generally there are two ways of constructing parser